Pers8/obsidian-files/Cover Letter (Breal).md

 After finishing my degree, my goal is to become a skilled quantitative trader and eventually work in an international environment hence I would be looking for worldwide opportunities including my home country Cameroon.

-My higher education in Canada will be entirely financed by my parent’s savings and I will be living with my aunt, who will take care of housing and food expenses.
+My higher education in Canada will be entirely financed by my parent’s savings and I will be living with my aunt, who will take care of housing.

 Studying this program in Canada will be a step toward my professional aspirations and I am committed to making the most of this opportunity.
 I sincerely hope for a favorable consideration of my study visa application and thank you for your time.